felossj/sharp/README.md

     `del README.md && del requirements.txt`

 ### Usage
-First, change file extension to jpg

-`move main.py main.jpg`

-Then un the Autoclicker: Execute the script to start the autoclicker.
+Run the Autoclicker: Execute the script to start the autoclicker.

 `py main.jpg`

 ### FAQ
 Q: How does the self-replacement feature work?

 A: The autoclicker can replace its own script with an image file, making it appear as if the script was never executed.
 This helps to avoid detection during screen sharing.

 Q: How do I contribute to this project?

 A: Contributions are not currently accepted.
 However, you are welcome to use and modify the code as needed.

 Q: Why does this fork not include all the features present in the original Sharp autoclicker?

 A: It is because i wanted to make it simpler and lighter.
 This clicker has 600 lines of code and is originally based on soda, which has 1300 lines

 ### Credits
 Credits to original developer [B4mb0u](https://github.com/B4mb0u/Sharp) for create the clicker

-Credits to fork developer [Dream23322](https://github.com/Dream23322/Soda-Autoclicker)
+Credits to fork developer [Dream23322](https://github.com/Dream23322/Soda-Autoclicker).
+I used your code of base but i think that i didnt use many of your features.

 Credits to ChatGPT for do new features